dongludeeplearning/dongludeeplearning.github.io/pages/about.md

 ## Personal Experience
 #### Shaanxi Haina Electronic Technology Co., LTD
-**Position**: Data Analyst, in charge of Information & Recommendation System, Oct 2016-Present
+**Position**: Data Analyst, in charge of Information & Recommendation System,  2016-Present.

 + Developed the Product Information Collecting System, gathering close relevant network information.
 Parsed structured data and stored into MySQL by analytical technology for optimizing Advertising Strategies;
 +	Built Recommendation System combining multi-database to generate diversity recommendation and visualization, as well as Improvement and Maintenance.